Health Insurance Reforms: News of State and Market Actions

 The following are a selection of informative articles describing the developments, including examples of current discussions from media, state and nongovernmental sources.
 Some materials are grouped by topics, listed on the right.

 NCSL also has prepared a growing number of reports, bill tracking features and newsletter-format descriptions of state and federal activities.
-Also visit online descriptions of NCSL sessions at the 2012 annual Legislative Summit and Fall Forum meetings.
+Also visit online descriptions of NCSL sessions at the 2014 annual Legislative Summit.

 Disclaimers: 1) NCSL takes no position for or against state laws and policies.
 2) Reprinted material and links to third-party websites are for information only and do not reflect NCSL policy or editorial decisions.